Lujeni/mongoop/README.rst

 Is it ready ?
 =============
-It's still not 1.0 but enought mature to test on your infrastructure.
+It's still not 1.0 but enougth mature to test on your infrastructure.

 Documentation
 =============